chasubyeong/noel_curiosity24/README.md

 # Noel Curiosity 24

+**Legacy Code Notice:**
+This experiment was built upon legacy code originally developed in the Cognitive Science Lab, Kyushu University.
+The current version includes several modifications.
+Major modifications were annotated with **#modified for Noel_Curiosity24** in respective code.

 Noel Curiosity 24 **was a PsychoPy experiment** created for the thesis titled:
 **"What Keeps Us Coming Back for More: An Experimental Study on How Answer Exposure and Social Cues Modulate Curiosity and Memory in Digital Contexts"**,
 conducted at **Kyushu University, School of Systems Life Science, Cognitive Science Lab**.